dannyash9987/2025-Portfolio-Website/about/index.md

 # About Me
 Hello, My name is Danny Ashcraft.
 I am currently a Sophomore at ECHS, and am pleased to announce that I will be doing a TSA (Technology Student Association) Project for my ATC (Area Technology Center) classes.
-I can't thank Mr. Bennett enough for giving me this opportunity to do this project.

 # Hobbies
 - Tracking the Weather